 You should have a login account on the server host or some way to retrieve the file from that host.
-Otherwise, SELECT ...
-INTO OUTFILE likely will be of no value to you.
+Otherwise, the SELECT ...
+INTO OUTFILE command will most likely be of no value to you.

-Under Unix, the file is created world readable and is owned by the MySQL server.
-This means that although you'll be able to read the file, you may not be able to delete it.
+Under UNIX, the file is created world readable and is owned by the MySQL server.
+This means that although you will be able to read the file, you may not be able to delete it.

 The mysqldump program is used to copy or back up tables and databases.
-It can write table output either as a raw datafile, or as a set of INSERT statements that recreate the records in the table.
+It can write the table output either as a Raw Datafile or as a set of INSERT statements that recreate the records in the table.

-For example, to dump the tutorials_tbl table from the TUTORIALS database to a file in the /tmp directory, use a command like this:
+For example, to dump the tutorials_tbl table from the TUTORIALS database to a file in the /tmp directory, use a command as shown below.

-To export a table in SQL format to a file, use a command like this:
+To export a table in SQL format to a file, use the command shown below.

 $ mysqldump -u root -p TUTORIALS tutorials_tbl > dump.txt password ******

-This will create file having content as follows:
+This will a create file having content as shown below.

-To dump multiple tables, name them all following the database name argument.
+To dump multiple tables, name them all followed by the database name argument.
 To dump an entire database, don't name any tables after the database as shown in the following code block.

 $ mysqldump -u root -p TUTORIALS > database_dump.txt password ******

-To backup all the databases available on your host use the following:
+To back up all the databases available on your host, use the following code.

 $ mysqldump -u root -p --all-databases > database_dump.txt password ******

-If you want to copy tables or databases from one MySQL server to another then use mysqldump with database name and table name.
+If you want to copy tables or databases from one MySQL server to another, then use the mysqldump with database name and table name.

-Run the following command at source host.
-This will dump complete database into dump.txt file:
+Run the following command at the source host.
+This will dump the complete database into dump.txt file.

 $ mysqldump -u root -p database_name table_name > dump.txt password *****